 63.2(b) allows us to combine the incidents into one hearing.
 Then 63.4(a) says that "the hearing" shall be closed if "a protest" is invalid.

-Following that logic, after combining the incidents into one hearing, if any of the protests are invalid, the entire hearing "shall be closed".
+Following that logic, after combining the incidents into one hearing, if any of the protests are invalid, the hearing "shall be closed".

 This is obviously not what is intended with the language.

-The language needs to clearly present the idea that the individual protests are being "heard" simultaneously (simultaneous hearings as one).. so that the hearing of any invalid protest can be closed and valid protests are protected and may proceed.
+The language needs to clearly preserve the idea that the individual protests are being "heard" simultaneously (simultaneous hearings as one).. so that the hearing of any invalid protest can be closed and valid protests are protected and may proceed.

 Maybe a better 63.4 (a) ???